radoslawkol/EatSmart-Project/README.md

-# Smakuj Zdrowo Project
+# Smakuj Zdrowo
-### Website created for purpose of participating in Zwolnieni z Teorii
+### Website created for purpose of participating in Zwolnieni z Teorii and realizing a social project.

-Zwolnieni z Teorii is an internet platform created by Zwolnieni z Teorii Foundation (aka.
-ZWZT), the largest educational foundation in Poland.
+Zwolnieni z Teorii is an internet platform established by the renowned Zwolnieni z Teorii Foundation.
+This platform enables participants to develop and execute their own social projects with the aim of effecting significant positive change within their communities.
+Participants hone their leadership and project management skills.
+Through this platform, individuals are provided with a wealth of resources, mentoring, and support to aid them in their project development.
+This includes access to a comprehensive range of educational materials, mentor guidance and a supportive network.

 ## Story
-The purpose of project was to encourage people to eat healthy.
-We worked with team running social media.
-I created this page to display our recipes.
-Creating this page was a great experience for me, beacause I learnt Node.js and Express.
-I created my small API with recipes and articles.
-Moreover it was my first production website, which was a breakthrough moment in my learning process.

-## What you can do?
+I created a team of pepole who wanted to work on the social project.
+We came to conclusion that the subject of our project will be about promoting healthy eating habits and giving examples of easy, delicious and nutritious meals.
+We wanted to create a website, where users could find recipes for healthy meals.
+I was responsible for leading a project and building a website.

+Developing this website proved to be an invaluable experience for me as it provided an opportunity to enhance my skills in Node.js and Express.
+I designed and implemented a small-scale API to handle recipes and articles displayed on the website.
+This project was a significant milestone in my learning journey as it was my first production-level website.
+The project achieved a wide audience that time thanks to a professional marketing and commitment of the entire team.

+## Main Features
-* search for recipes by category or with searchbar
+* searching recipes by category or name
-* read articles
+* articles section
-* find some info about us and our action
+* info about project and faq
-* calculate your BMI
+* BMI calculator
-* calculate your BMR
+* BMR calculator

+## Technology used
+- JavaScript
+- ejs
+- Express
+- MongoDB
+- Postman
+- Figma
+- mongoose
+- slugify
+- dotenv

-## API
+## API Endpoints

+### Recipes
+- Create a recipe - `POST /api/v1/recipes`
+- Get all recipes - `GET /api/v1/recipes`
+- Get a recipe by slug - `GET /api/v1/recipes/:slug`
+- Get a recipes by name - `GET /api/v1/recipes?name=${recipeName}`
+- Get recipes (pagination) - `GET /api/v1/recipes?page=${pageNumber}&limit=${limitNumber}`
+- Get recipes by category - `GET /api/v1/recipes?category=${category}`

+### Articles
+- Create an article - `POST /api/v1/articles`
+- Get all articles - `GET /api/v1/articles`
+- Get an article - `GET /api/v1/articles/:slug`